Mini Hatch hatchback (2018 - ) review

 What's it like to drive?

 We’ve tried the Cooper S and Cooper D, with both versions offering the fun, playful handling characteristics that are synonymous with the Mini brand, albeit with an unexpected layer of maturity.
 The Cooper D demonstrates fine body control through corners and maintains an impressive level of cabin refinement over all manner of road surfaces.
 The stiffer Cooper S may be a bit bumpier at slower speeds, but things settle down a lot more at higher speeds, making it a surprisingly stable and comfortable long-distance companion, while still being great fun in the twisties.
 There’s also the option of an adaptive suspension that lets you soften things off when you’re in the mood for comfort rather than fun.
+But make no mistake: it is a lot of fun.
+So much so that it was voted Most Fun Car to Drive in our 2019 New Car Awards.

 How powerful is it?